ronem123/MyHelpers/multiplegit.md

       IdentityFile ~/.ssh/id_rsa_personal        # Private key for personal account

     #Github for company
-    Host github.com-vanilla                       # Notice the host for company HostName github.com
+    Host github.com-vanilla                      # Notice the host for the company HostName github.com
       User git
-      IdentityFile ~/.ssh/id_rsa_work            # Private key for work account
+      IdentityFile ~/.ssh/id_rsa_vanilla          # Private key for work account

     Host *
-       AddKeysToAgent yes                        # Load the keys from keychain into ssh-agent automatically IdentitiesOnly yes                        # Tells the ssh-agent server to use the IdentityFiles specified above for each host
+       AddKeysToAgent yes                        # Load the keys from the keychain into ssh-agent automatically IdentitiesOnly yes                        # Tells the ssh-agent server to use the IdentityFiles specified above for each host

 <img src="https://github.com/ronem123/MyHelpers/blob/master/Resources/ssh-config.png"/>